 - Overall, a reusable bag is a better option for the environment than bags with between one and three typical uses.
 "Given the popularity of the green bags, we needed to test whether reusable was better for the environment and this was comprehensively proven – but only so long as you use it repeatedly over a long period," says Allan.

 - A green bag has to be used more than 23 times before it becomes a better option than single-use bags.

-- Calico bags are not recommended, due to the amount of water used in their production.
+- Calico bags aren't recommended, because of the amount of water used to make them.

 Know your bags

 Biodegradable: These bags are made from plastic that meets the Australian Standard for biodegradability, and breaks down or composts into carbon dioxide, methane, biomass and water.
 They're generally made of corn starch or other plant material.

 Degradable: Petroleum-based plastic is used to make these bags.
 They break down into small pieces when exposed to oxygen or sunlight.

 HDPE (high-density polyethylene): This is a lightweight plastic that the vast majority of single-use plastic bags are made from.